rhngla/rhngla.github.io/internship2019.md

 <img align='right' src="./assets/AIBS.png">

-We are looking for one summer intern as part of the [2019 Allen Institute summer internship program](https://alleninstitute.org/careers/internships/).
+Our group is looking for one summer intern as part of the [2019 Allen Institute summer internship program](https://alleninstitute.org/careers/internships/).
 Here is the direct link to the [official advertisement](https://alleninstitute.hrmdirect.com/employment/job-opening.php?req=937507).

 ### Project description: